-If you program Q455=1-30, the control will perform a 3-D calibration of the touch probe.
+If you program Q455=1 to 30, the control will perform a 3-D calibration of the touch probe.
 Deviations of the deflection behavior will thus be determined under various angles.
-If you use Cycle 444, you should first perform a 3-D calibration.

-If you program Q455=1-30, a table will be stored under TNC:\Table\CAL_TS<T_no.><T_Idx.>.3DTC. <T_no> is the number of the touch probe, and <Idx> is its index.
+If you program Q455=1 to 30, a table will be stored under TNC:\system\3D-ToolComp.